dvy246/qdrant/docs/article.md

 *How to build a molecular similarity search system with ChemBERTa, RDKit, and Qdrant*

 ---
-When a promising compound is found in computational chemistry, the next step is often to find similar compounds.
-This involves questions like, "What else in the existing library has this structure?" or "Which known drugs are similar?"
+In computational chemistry, if a promising compound is found, the next step is usually to find similar compounds.
+This raises questions such as: “What other things in the existing library share this structure? or “What known drugs are similar?”

-In the past, fingerprint-based methods and Tanimoto similarity answered this question.
-These methods were effective and inexpensive for matching clear substructures, but they had significant limitations.
-This document describes a modern alternative: encoding molecules as dense vector embeddings using a transformer model and storing these embeddings in a specialized vector database.
-Retrieval times are very efficient but depend on the collection size, hardware specifications, and selected HNSW parameters, such as `ef_construct`.
+Previously, this question was answered using fingerprint-based methods and Tanimoto similarity.
+While these methods were effective and cheap for matching clear substructures, they faced major limitations.
+This document will describe a modern approach: encoding molecules with dense vector embeddings using a transformer model and storing those embeddings in an appropriate vector database.
+The retrieval times are highly efficient, though they scale with the collection size, hardware specifications, and selected HNSW parameters, such as `ef_construct`.
 All libraries used are available via PyPI, matching the repository's production setup.
 The examples focus on real-world use rather than theoretical explanations.
 The code builds progressively on previous definitions, leading to a complete implementation provided in Section 10.

 ---